Smooth sailing seen for Biden Ukraine ambassador pick in U.S. Senate

 By Patricia Zengerle

-WASHINGTON, May 10 (Reuters) - U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, is expected to easily win confirmation to a crucial position that has been vacant for nearly three years, Senate aides said.
+WASHINGTON, May 10 (Reuters) - U.S. President Joe Biden's nominee to be the next ambassador to Ukraine, veteran diplomat Bridget Brink, was expected to easily win confirmation to a crucial position that has been vacant for three years after a smooth confirmation hearing on Tuesday.

-The Senate Foreign Relations Committee scheduled Brink's confirmation hearing for Tuesday, just two weeks after Biden sent her nomination to the Senate.
+The Senate Foreign Relations Committee held Brink's hearing just two weeks after Biden sent her nomination to the Senate, underscoring the desire from both Biden's Democrats and Republicans to send an ambassador to support Ukrainian President Volodomyr Zelenskiy as he faces Russia's invasion.

 A Michigan native who speaks Russian, Brink is currently U.S. ambassador to Slovakia.
 She has been a career diplomat for 25 years and has worked in Uzbekistan and Georgia as well as in several senior positions across the State Department and White House National Security Council.

-Both Biden's fellow Democrats and Republicans said they did not anticipate her having problems winning confirmation, pointing to the unusually short time between the announcement of her nomination and her confirmation hearing, which would have required bipartisan approval.

-Brink was confirmed by unanimous voice vote in 2019, when former Republican President Donald Trump nominated her for her current position in Bratislava.
+Brink was confirmed by unanimous voice vote in 2019, when former Republican President Donald Trump nominated her for the position in Bratislava.

+Senator Bob Menendez, the committee's Democratic chairman, said he hoped Brink would be confirmed quickly.
+"Your appointment... sends a powerful message to the world: We stand with Ukraine, and the free world will not abandon those fighting to protect it," Menendez said.

+Senator Jim Risch, the panel's top Republican, also said he expected Brink would be confirmed.

-Many nominees for ambassadorships have waited months to be confirmed by the Senate in recent years, reflecting Washington's deep partisan divisions.
+Many nominees for ambassadorships have waited months for Senate approval in recent years, reflecting Washington's deep partisan divisions.

 The post in Kyiv has been vacant since Trump recalled then-U.S. ambassador to Ukraine Marie Yovanovitch in May 2019.

-Yovanovitch later testified in hearings as Trump faced impeachment on charges of withholding military aid in order to put pressure on Ukrainian President Volodomyr Zelenskiy to investigate Biden, seen as Trump's most likely opponent in the 2020 election.
+Yovanovitch later testified as Trump faced impeachment on charges of withholding military aid to put pressure on Zelenskiy to investigate Biden, seen as Trump's most likely opponent in the 2020 election.

-The Democratic-led House of Representatives impeached Trump.
+The Democratic-led House impeached Trump.
 He was found not guilty in the Republican-led Senate.

-Biden and Congress have been ramping up support for Zelenskiy's government since Russia invaded Ukraine in late February.

-Congressional leaders on Monday agreed to rush nearly $40 billion in additional aid - much of it military assistance - to Kyiv.

 ((patricia.zengerle@thomsonreuters.com, www.twitter.com/ReutersZengerle; 001-202-898-8390;))